thoughtworks/what_they_say/README.md

 ### What is about it?
 This project is a real time closed caption made to disability hearing people, but people without disability can use it to take notes.

-We started this project with a reasearch of two friends on @ThoughtWorks
+We started this project with a reasearch of two friends deaf on @ThoughtWorks

 They found this project https://github.com/charliegerard/speak-extension